 |Heparin||Normal (rarely low)||Mildly prolonged||Prolonged||Prolonged|

-Whilst the sex-linked nature of haemophilia results in mostly male sufferers, women are much more likely to present with mild bleeding disorders due to the demands of menstruation and childbirth.
-Menorrhagia can be tackled by standard means.
-For further details see the separate article on Menorrhagia.
+Whilst the sex-linked nature of haemophilia results in those affected being predominantly male, women are much more likely to present with mild bleeding disorders due to the demands of menstruation and childbirth.
+Menorrhagia can be tackled by standard means - see separate Menorrhagia article.

 - The Haemophilia Society